 You would use a small aperture if you wanted most of the scene in focus, such as a landscape photo.

 What is it?
 ISO is a measure of the sensor’s sensitivity to light.
 The higher the ISO value we set on our camera when we take a shot, the more the sensor can make of the light.

 How is it measured?
 Most cameras start at ISO 100, increasing from there incrementally by one third:

 100 125 160 200 250 320 400 500 640 800 and so on

 Each increment increases the sensitivity of the sensor to the light by one third more than the previous setting.
 This means that your sensor will be twice as sensitive to the light at ISO 200 as it is at ISO 100.

 How does it affect the photo?
 As you push your ISO higher and higher, more and more grain becomes evident in the shot, and at very high ISO settings you might also begin to notice a loss of sharpness.
 BUT pushing your ISO lets you capture images in lower light situations!

-So this is where you need to choose a setting for each of the three elements that balance together and create an exposure.
+So this is where you need to choose a setting for each of the three elements that balance together and create an exposure and gives you the creative effect you’re envisioning.
 How do you do that?

 The EV Meter is an indicator of how much light is hitting the camera’s sensor (see image).

-The camera can be tricked by the varying tones in the scene, or the camera’s idea of perfect exposure might not match your vision, but this is a good starting point, and your settings might just require a little tweak.
+If the ambient light or tones are overly bright or dark, the camera can be tricked.
+Also, the camera’s idea of perfect exposure might not match your vision.
+However this is a great starting point for choosing your settings for that first test shot, and they might just require a little tweak.